 Customers want to find your products and store as easily as possible, and if your SEO isn’t on point, then a competitor will win the Black Friday/Cyber Monday business.
-Look through your product listings and make sure that your SEO is on point.
+Look through your product listings and make sure that your SEO covers all necessary keywords.
 You don’t want any potential customers slipping through the cracks when the big day arrives.
-We offer our best tips to optimize your SEO on Amazon here.
+We offer our best tips to optimize your Amazon SEO here.

 Account for your promotions in sales projections

-It sounds obvious, but make sure you account for your brand’s promotions when projecting sales for Amazon Black Friday and Cyber Monday.
-The last thing you want to do is upset the boss by coming under your projections, because you didn’t account for Black Friday/Cyber Monday promotions.
+It sounds obvious, but make sure you account for your brand’s promotions, discounts, and freebies when projecting sales and profit for Amazon Black Friday and Cyber Monday.
+The last thing you want to do is upset the boss by coming under your projections because you didn’t account for holiday promotions.

 With aggressive promotions and traffic flooding into Amazon, the holiday season can contribute to a huge chunk of seller’s revenue.
 November is going to be a big month for Amazon, and if your brand has prepared adequately for Black Friday and Cyber Monday, it will probably be a great month for you too.

-If you're interested in learning more about how to make the most out of Black Friday or Cyber Monday and how Pattern can help, fill out the form below.
+If you're interested in learning more about how to make the most out of Black Friday or Cyber Monday and how Pattern can help, get in touch today.